MathiasLorenz/Large_scale_project/README.md

 the makefile before compiling to check for compliation flags and compilers.

 ## Running the tests
-For direct usage of the jacobiSolver in the commandline is described in the readme located in the Poisson folder.
+For direct usage of the jacobiSolver in the commandline please see the readme located in the Poisson folder.
 This describes the functionality in depth.
 The test scripts located in Testing/shell is designed to run on the LSF based cluster at the Technical University of Denmark.
 Please modify these in order to use them elsewhere.
 No additional packages are needed in order to run the matlab code used in the visualization.
+Matlab version R2017a was used for testing.

 ## Authors
 * **Mathias Lorenz** -  [MathiasLorenz](https://github.com/MathiasLorenz)